 Even after names, addresses, phone numbers, and emails are cleansed and verified, it is not easy to assemble all of the data for a single customer.
 This is because the records rarely match exactly.

 Personal data changes.
-Customers move.
-She has multiple contact points.
-For example, she may provide a work phone number at one touchpoint and a mobile number at another.
-She may have multiple addresses (e.g., primary and vacation homes), multiple phone numbers (e.g., fixed landline and mobile), and multiple email addresses (e.g., personal and work).
+Customers move or have multiple contact points.
+For example, an individual may provide a work phone number at one touchpoint and a mobile number at another.
+Another customer may have multiple addresses (e.g., primary and vacation homes), multiple phone numbers (e.g., fixed landline and mobile), and multiple email addresses (e.g., personal and work).
 How do you handle all of this disparate information?

 This is an especially large problem for omnichannel marketers because shoppers often enter different information into different systems and at different times.
 The result is that the same customer can appear multiple times in a database.
 Not only is it necessary to deduplicate the customer database, but, it is critical to match customer records to build a complete picture of your customer.